Here’s hoping this Harry Kane haircut brings us World Cup luck

-The creation, dubbed 'Hairy Kane' by Lotus stylist Daren Terry, is said to celebrate the leading goal-scorer spearheading England's World Cup efforts.
+The creation, dubbed 'Hairy Kane' by stylist Daren Terry, co-owner of Lotus Styling, Bognor Regis, is said to celebrate the leading goal-scorer spearheading England's World Cup efforts.

 Kane's form in front of goal inspired artist Daren to shave a likeness of the Tottenham Hotspur striker on to the head of client Kai Ward, which has resulted in fans approaching Kai to rub his head for luck hoping more good fortune comes England's way at the tournament in Russia.